 #7 Set up an automatic savings plan:

 Do you have a bad habit of spending whatever you earn every month?
-Well in that case, you can set up an automatic savings plan to build significant savings.
+Well, in that case, you can set up an automatic savings plan to build up your savings.

 In this plan, a specific amount of your paycheck will be automatically deposited into your bank account every month.
 So, even if you are tempted to use your entire paycheck, you won’t be able to.
 As an added benefit, you don’t have to manually deposit your savings into the bank account every month.